snalahi/Convolutional-Neural-Networks/README.md

 #### Stride implies the step size while moving the filter (kernel) or pooling layer over the original image.
 If we move on 1 column right and 1 row down with the kernel or pooling layer then stride, s = 1.
 Similarly, when we step with 2 columns right and 2 rows down, then stride, s = 2.

+In case of an image shape such as: 32 x 32 x 3, the last dimension 3 usually denotes the color channel.
+In most cases the color channel is RGB (Red, Green and Blue) which implies three dimensional image.

+As you go through the convolutional neural network build up process, the height and width of the input image (the first two dimensions) => n_H = 32 and n_W = 32 in the above case go down (decrease) and the color channel or the third dimension, n_C = 3 in the above case goes up (increases).

+#### Keep in mind that each dimensional value is a parameter in neural network.
+Which implies to the notion that to learn each data point in an image or any form of input, you need to apply some weights to that data point.
+And each weight is a parameter.
+Which means for an image of shape 32 x 32 x 3, the image size is 3072 and so number of parameters will also be 3072 (in the form of weights).